Isaacjack91/Elysium/pages/essay-01.md

 ## Buffalo Soldiers

-African American soliders served in Spanish American war and WWI and were promised certain things which were not followed through.
+African American soliders who served in the Spanish American war, WWI, and WWII.
+Largely left out of federal reparations for their service.
-GI Bill for example was supposed to be expanded to all vets but black American's were excluded.
-Many fell into poverty after fighting in the war with no support from the government

 ## Civil Rights and the New Freedom